onja-org/w2_css_tailwind_mini_capstone/starter-files/guidelines.md

 2. **Use Real Content**: Replace placeholder text with realistic festival information
 3. **Be Consistent**: Stick to the established patterns throughout
 4. **Performance Matters**: Optimize images and avoid overly complex layouts
-5. **Cultural Sensitivity**: Research Malagasy culture to ensure respectful representation
-6. **User Experience**: Think about what festival-goers actually need to know
+5. **User Experience**: Think about what festival-goers actually need to know

 ## 🚀 Stretch Goal Ideas